El Clásico Paisa

-El Clásico Paisa is the name for the rivalry between the teams of Atlético Nacional and Independiente Medellín.
+El Clásico Paisa is the name for the rivalry between Colombian football teams Atlético Nacional and Independiente Medellín, both based in Medellín.
 They share Estadio Atanasio Girardot, with a capacity of over 40,000.
 The two teams are among the most successful teams in Categoría Primera A, with Atlético Nacional the most successful in Colombia in terms of total trophies won, compared to Independiente Medellín, who instead are characterized by their loyal fanbase and their involvement in numerous league finals since the turn of the 21st century.

 The match started to gain more importance in the early 2000s, when Independiente Medellín ended their 40+ year title drought with their title in the 2002 Finalización tournament, and with El Poderoso defeating Nacional in the 2004 Apertura finals.
 It is considered to be one of the most important derbies in Colombia.

-The rivalry is mainly dominated by Atlético Nacional, who has won 133 matches, while Independiente Medellín has won 98.
+The rivalry is mainly dominated by Atlético Nacional, who has won 137 matches, while Independiente Medellín has won 98.
 The top goalscorer of the derby is Víctor Aristizábal, who scored 19 goals for Atlético Nacional.